 Topmarks

 All instances of encoding of the S-57 Object class TOPMAR will be converted automatically to an instance of the complex attribute topmark on the associated S-101 navigational aid structure feature during the automated conversion process.
 See clauses 12.3.1, 12.4.1 and 12.4.2.
-However the following exceptions apply:

-The topmark attribute can only have a single value populated for the sub-attribute colour.
-If an encoded TOPMAR contains more than one value for the attribute COLOUR, it will be converted to an instance of the S-101 Feature type Daymark during the automated conversion process (see clause 12.3.3).

 The following additional requirements for S-57 dataset conversion must be noted: